|

 GEORGE TOZER

-of Spooner for over sixteen years and was elected to the office of
+Who has been has resident of Spooner for over sixteen years and was

-sheriff at the last election, which is his second term in that
+elected to the office of sheriff at the last election, which is his

-office, having filled the position four years ago, which in itself
+second term in that office, having filled the position four years ago,

-shows the standing of Mr. Tozer as a citizen in the
+which in itself shows the standing of Mr. Tozer as a citizen in the

 county.